 The texture of the cupcakes is soft, chocolaty, sweet and filled with biscoff spread in the centre with perfectly smooth and delicious biscoff frosting on top.
 The delicious combination of rich chocolate and caramel-like biscoff flavour will melt in your mouth at every bite you take.

 The frosting is made with light and fluffy soy whipping cream which makes it a little healthier than butter cream frosting.
 One of the things I love about this vegan chocolate cupcake recipe.
 I can’t tell you enough how good they are!

 Sometimes all you need is a little extra pizzazz in a simple chocolate cupcake.
 I love simple chocolate cupcakes with chocolate frosting, but when it’s paired with biscoff frosting instead of chocolate, they’re just on another level.
 I have made cupcakes so many time before but this ranks in my top 3 for sure, it’s so delicious.

 When I made this recipe I wanted to create something that’s truly chocolaty with a twist, and I got some inspirations from good old Pinterest to make the frosting different rather than just chocolate frosting.

 I pictured many combinations of different kinds of frostings (which gave me a whole lot of recipe ideas and they are coming up on the blog soon!) and I decided that I’d make biscoff frosting for the first time.
 And it turned out super delicious!

 Lotus biscoff spread from Lotus Bakeries is one of my absolute favourite spreads.
 The first time I discovered there was a spread made with biscoff biscuits, my mind was blown.
 I literally had biscoff spread on everything!
 I even eat it straight out of the jar and I just can keep digging.
 So good.
 So why not put that deliciousness on.
 The result?
 Mind blown to the moon!

 How to make vegan chocolate cupcakes

-Making the cupcakes part is like making tiny little cakes in a muffin tin.
+Making the cupcakes part is like making tiny little cakes in a muffin tray.
 It’s so fun to bake cute little cupcakes and see them rise in the oven.